Security at the Forefront

 - Check box option when provisioning to enable client authentication and client to cluster encryption (client requirement for SOC 2 compliance)

 - Client controlled firewall whitelist

-- Use private IPs to connect to Cassandra and Spark in your cluster (using VPC peering in AWS and similar approaches in other providers)
+- Use of private IPs to connect to your cluster (using VPC peering in AWS, and similar approaches for other providers)